Thursday, December 29, 2011

 Raph is asleep in a damp pile of trash in a sewer tunnel, dreaming of the events which occurred four days ago…

 At the farm in Northampton, Raph finally decides he’s had enough of hiding.
-It’s been nearly a full year since the Shredder defeated them and he wants redemption.
+It’s been too long since the Shredder defeated them and he wants redemption.
 Don and Mike try not to get in his way, but Leo isn’t so intimidated, refusing to let Raph go.
 Raph tells Leo he’s lost his spine and the two throw down.
 After a lengthy brawl, Raph beats Leo and proceeds on his way to New York City alone.

 Back to the present, Raph is woken by the sound of several Foot Soldiers prowling the sewers.
 Raph follows, only to be led into an ambush.
 Raph slays the Foot Soldiers, but more are heading his way.
 After a second battle, Raph hears a strange noise coming from one of the tunnels.
 Thinking it to be more Foot ninja, he follows the sound.